kode4food/interpol/doc/Language_Reference.md

 ```

 #### Cherry-Picking Items
-When cherry picking, only the imported items will be placed in the local scope, the module itself will be discarded.
+When cherry-picking, only the imported items will be placed in the local scope, the module itself will be discarded.

 ```python
 from dir.subdir.module1 import myVariable